alexwenzel/dokuwiki-plugin-directorylist/readme.md

 This is mostly used for intranets.

+**Information #1:** This is still under development and not finished or secured.

-**Information:** Please be aware, that a wiki user can pick ANY directory on your maschine.
+**Information #2:** Please be aware, that a wiki user can pick ANY directory on your maschine.
 I am not responsible for any problems.

 ## Example